PhotoVenture with Kenny Kim & Friends

 Also check out this cool article by Budget Travel: 5 Best Travel Sites

-What to Bring: Keep in mind that we are traveling for a week going from city to city on a daily basis.
+What to Pack: Keep in mind that we are traveling for a week going from city to city on a daily basis.
 I strongly recommend not to bring a lot of luggage.
 (1 carry-on and 1 rolling travel case suggested).
 Although Italy is known for their fashion, this is not the week to strut your new outfit.
 If you want to, you can bring one or two nice outfits as past attendees like to dress a little nicer at nights when we have our dinners.
 But again there are no dress codes.
 Some nights we may not even have time to change before dinner.
 My recommendation is to bring only what you need and leave room for gifts & souvenirs.
 Definitely bring comfortable shoes (we will be walking A LOT), warm jacket, rain coat and an umbrella.
-Tuscany weather in March is normally around lower 60’s to upper 50’s but can be unpredictable.
+Tuscany weather in November is normally around lower 60’s to upper 50’s but can be unpredictable.

 What other costs do I need to factor in?: Attendees are responsible for travel expenses before and after the PhotoVenture.
 We have designed the tour so that lunches will not be provided.
 This gives you an opportunity to immerse yourself in their culture and try some local favorite foods on your own or with a group.
 You will want to bring some spending money for lunches, snacks (gelato), souvenirs and other emergency needs.
 Leave extra room in your luggage for souvenirs and gifts from the tour, etc. You can get your Euro back home at your local bank by ordering them ahead.
 You may also use your ATM cards there, but remember that there is a foreign transaction fee added for every transaction.
 Airports and local banks are also an option but we do not recommend this as they tend to charge a hefty transaction fee.